AinuAnna/AinuAnna/README.md

 ### Hi there, I'm Ann 👋
 #### I'm a Junior Frontend Developer!

-- 🔭 I’m currently working on my diploma
+- 🔭 I finished my diploma
 - 🌱 I’m currently learning how to create beautiful and useful React applications
 - 💻 I have a wonderful job
 - ⚡ Fun fact: I love to draw and learn UI/UX design